endolith/elsim/examples/README.md

 ## Niemi and Weisberg 1968

+Reproduction of Condorcet paradox likelihood column and table

 ### Table 1: Probability That There Is No Majority Winner

-Reproduction of Condorcet cycle likelihood column

 |       |     2 |     3 |     4 |     5 |     6 |     7 |    10 |    23 |    49 |
 |:------|------:|------:|------:|------:|------:|------:|------:|------:|------:|